makyo/writing/work/sawtooth/party/a3-breeding-pair.md

-Matthew Lederer had been prowling around the outer edges of the swinger and BDSM party circuit for a few months now.
+Matthew Lederer had been prowling around the outer edges of the swinger and BDSM party circuit, such as it was, for a few months now.
 Although he still called himself a transplant, he'd been in the area for almost three years, and the excuse had started to wear thin.
 He was more than past due to get back to the explorations he'd left behind with the move.

 The move had been planned --- long planned, even --- but all the same, it came as a shock to his system to be withdrawn from a community in which he was just starting to feel at home.
 An introduction to bondage, an introduction to power dynamics, an introduction into another couple's relationship all had come a scant year before the move.

 And then the job offer.

 The scene wasn't coming with him, the couple wasn't moving.
 With the triad broken and his boxes packed, all he had to do was to say goodbye to the life he'd built and the things he'd started to explore, and hope that he'd find more of the same soon.

 There had been some false starts, as there were with any venture.
-The first party he'd found had turned out to be a such a bust that he'd almost given up and gone back to a regular dating scene after that.
-Settling, as he now thought of it. "swinger party", to some, apparently meant getting *really high* and having *a lot of sex* while seemingly trying to be *as unsafe as possible*.
+The first party he'd found had turned out to be a such a bust that he'd almost given up and gone back to a more regular dating scene after that.
+'Settling', as he now thought of it.
+"Swinger party", to some, apparently meant getting *really high* and having *a lot of sex* while seemingly trying to be *as unsafe as possible*.

 Not his bag.